DRTech98/Test-PCB-Closed/README.md

 2. PCB prototpye from JLC PCB.
 3. Datasheets of components used.
 4. Pictures and video demonstration of a working prototype.
+5. Report discussing my thought process behind the design and reasoning for chosing certain components.